AI-Global/design-assistant/README.md

 [Testing Documentation](docs/Testing%20Document.pdf)

 ### .env Files
-The frontend and backend .env files are templates without any values.
-These values need to be filled in for the app to work
+The frontend and backend .env files are skeleton files without any values.

-You can use the .env files from sprint4 for testing purposes
+These values need to be filled in for the app to work.
+You can use the values from the sprint4 .env files for testing purposes.

 [frontend/.env](https://github.com/UAlberta-CMPUT401/ai-global/blob/sprint4/frontend/.env)